stcan/meanwell-can-control/README.md

 # bic2200-can-control
-Tool for controlling Mean Well BIC-2200-CAN  Bidirectional Power Supply Series
+Tool to control Mean Well BIC-2200-CAN  Bidirectional Power Supplys

 Tested only with the 24V Version BIC-2200-CAN-24 Please note:  this software to control the BIC-2200 is not yet complete and also not fully tested.
 The BIC-2200 should not be operated unattended.
 There is no error handling yet !!!